 This course contextualizes photographic practice with the history of photography from its invention in the early 1800s to the current era.
 Lectures and workshops will focus on the evolution of traditional technologies, photographic techniques, and exemplary photographers across the centuries.
-Contemporary photography will be foregrounded with examples from recent exhibitions at global art festivals and venues since 2000.
-Production assignments will allow students to experiment with a range of technologies, from DIY camera obscura and cyanotypes to large format printing and experimental projection installations.
+Contemporary photography will be foregrounded with examples from recent exhibitions.
+Production assignments will allow students to experiment with a range of technologies, from DIY camera obscura to large format printing and experimental projection installations.
 Students will reflect on photography's pivotal contribution to the vitality of today's visual culture and gain essential digital photography production knowledge and a theoretical foundation.
-Required materials: • Access to analog and/or digital cameras (can be checked out from media center) • Access to computers in the Photo Lab (East Building) and Computer Lab (Irving) • SD card (32GB or more) • External hard drive (500GB or more) • USB drive (32GB or more)